alexle/alexle.github.com/posts/pearl_street_mile.markdown

    layout="responsive"
    width=1024
    height=602></amp-img>
-<div class="separator">Photo by Coworker | Look at those shorts!</div>
+<div class="separator">Photo by Coworker</div>
 </p>

-My coworker yells 'Run faster!' but I don't hear him or anyone else around me.
+My coworker yells 'Run faster!',  but I don't hear him or anyone else around me.

 My vision has tunneled and all I can manage to see is the girl I've been trying to catch the entire race (I don't catch her).
 An old man blows by me, but my mind is probably playing tricks on me (he was 61 years old).